-Goal 2: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Math from 2019 to 2021.
+Goal 2: DIP - Plano ISD will increase student learning as evidenced by an increase in the percentage of students performing at the Meets grade level standard on STAAR/EOC Math from 2019 to 2022.

-Performance Objective 1: HB3 - The percent of Wyatt 3rd grade students that score meets grade level or above on STAAR Math will increase from 82% in 2019 to 83% by June 2021.
-The SPED student group performance will increase from 60% in 2019 to 63% in 2021.
-The White student group performance will increase from 75% in 2019 to 76% in 2021.
+Performance Objective 1: HB3 - The percent of Wyatt 3rd grade students that score meets grade level or above on STAAR Math will increase to 84% by June 2022.
+The ELL student group performance will increase to 94% in 2022.